Return Of Title IV Funds

 earn, the unearned excess funds must be returned to the Department of Education or

 State HOPE office.
-On the other hand, if you or KSU receives less assistance than
+Also, if you or KSU receives less assistance than the amount you

 Once you have completed more than 60% of the semester, you have earned all (100%)